top of page

 Inventory analysis helps you know the right amount of stock to keep.
 It ensures you can meet demand without spending too much on storage.
 Inventory is an asset on the balance sheet.
 It shows the products a company plans to sell to customers.
 Inventory includes finished goods, raw materials used to make products, and work-in-progress goods.
 For example, a washing machine being assembled is a work-in-progress.
 Read our guide to learn more about different types of inventory.

-What Are the 4 Types of Inventory?
+What Are the 6 Types of Inventory Analysis?

 1. Finished Goods Inventory